manticoresoftware/manticoresearch-javascript/docs/SearchRequest.md

 }
 ```

-#### Building a search request in an alternative way with a single literal object
+## Creating a search request in an alternative way with a single literal object
 ```javascript

 var searchRequest = {"index":"myindex","query":{"query_string":"@title \"find me fast \"/2"}};